moondance-labs/tanssi-docs/node-operators/sequencers/onboarding/index.md

 - **Hardware requirements** - understand the recommended hardware specifications to ensure optimal performance of your [sequencer](/node-operators/sequencers/onboarding/run-a-sequencer/) node
 - **Port configuration** - learn which network ports need to be open to facilitate proper communication within the Tanssi ecosystem
 - **Session keys setup** - detailed instructions on generating and managing session keys, a vital step for enabling block production capabilities
-- **Docker and systemd deployment** - Choose between Docker and systemd for deploying your node, with step-by-step guides tailored for each method
+- **Docker and systemd deployment** - choose between Docker and systemd for deploying your node, with step-by-step guides tailored for each method

 ## Explore What This Section Covers